summer program at the Beijing Film Academy

 - Instruction takes place at the Beijing Film Academy, and lodging will be provided at the Academy’s well-equipped foreign student dorms.

-- Students take all of eight mini-courses, taught by filmmakers and various professors from the Beijing Film Academy and from outside Asia.
+- Classes are taught by filmmakers and various professors from the Beijing Film Academy and from outside Asia.

-Guided excursions to locations in and around Beijing, ranging from tourist sites (including the Great Wall) to film locations (including the Beijing Film Studio lot and traditional courtyards), artists' studios, and the National Film Museum.
-These excursions typically take place once to twice a week, for 5 to 8 hours each.
+Guided excursions to locations in and around Beijing, ranging from tourist sites (including the Great Wall) to film locations, artists' studios, and film museums.

 Additional activities include screenings at film theaters and drama performances.